(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

-I’m posting every new post on Twitter.
-Before, I was doing it with a plugin especially for Twitter.
+I am posting every new post on Twitter.
+Before, I was doing it with a plugin, especially for Twitter.
 But now Jetpack can do it for me.
 And it also supports a lot of other social media accounts if I need them in the future.

-It also contains support to create contact forms, therefore I didn’t need my old Contact Form 7 plugin.
+It also has support to create contact forms, therefore I did not need my old Contact Form 7 plugin.
 It also includes support to add social links to the sidebar, one less plugin again :)

-With all that, I’m down to 6 WordPress plugins.
+With all that, I am down to 6 WordPress plugins.
 In WordPress plugins and finance, I believe in simplicity.
-I now have less plugins than ETFs.
+I now have fewer plugins than ETFs.
 I take this as a sign that my portfolio is already too complex.

 Jetpack surprised me overall.
 It is a really good plugin.
 However, there are a few problems.
 First, the configuration options are all over the place.
 Sometimes they are redirecting you to wordpress.com although the options are also available on the blog.
 Moreover, it requires an account to wordpress.com.
-Even for the features that do not require such connection.
-It’s a really invasive plugin overall.
+Even for the features that do not require such a connection.
+It is a really invasive plugin overall.

-I think that the blog is now in really good shape.
-I’m not saying now that I won’t do anything more on the blog, the rest should be some fine-tuning.
+I think that the blog is now in better shape.
+I am not saying now that I will not do anything more on the blog, the rest should be some fine-tuning.

 If you notice anything wrong with the blog, please let me know via the Comments below.
-Also, if you think of any improvement for the blog, I’d be very glad to know :) I am hoping that all these changes are making your experience on this blog better.
+Also, if you think of any improvement for the blog, I would be very glad to know :) I am hoping that all these changes are making your experience on this blog better.

-I don’t know what my next post will be, but it should be finance related at least.
+I do not know what my next post will be, but it should be finance related at least :)